Codecademy/docs/content/mysql/concepts/built-in-functions/built-in-functions.md

 ## Conclusion

 These are some examples of primary built-in functions in MySQL across various categories, illustrating its usage with examples.
-Each function serves a specific purpose which allows making data manipulation and querying in MySQL in a more efficient and powerful way.
+Each function serves a specific purpose which allows data manipulation and querying in MySQL more efficiently and powerfully.